Ethyl Eichelberger: Career

+Death and legacy

-On August 12, 1990, he committed suicide by slashing his wrists in his Staten Island home.
-Only after his suicide did it become widely known that he was diagnosed with AIDS two years prior and had become unable to tolerate the side effects of the medication and the debilitating effects of the disease.
+Eichelberger killed himself on August 12, 1990.
+Only after his suicide did it become widely known that he had developed AIDS two years prior and was experiencing the debilitating effects of the disease and treatments available at that time.

-In 2005, P.S.
+In 2005, the non-profit arts organization P.S.
 122 awarded the first Ethyl Eichelberger Award to Taylor Mac.